LeeELIOT/SBERT-experiments-for-SOEN-691/README.md

 # Replication Package: Applications of LLMs in Duplicate Bug Report Detection

-This repository contains the code, datasets, and experimental setups to replicate the results from the paper **"Applications of LLMs in Duplicate Bug Report Detection"** by Hongwu Li and Elieen Fu.
-The study evaluates the effectiveness of fine-tuned SBERT models for detecting duplicate bug reports and compares them with traditional and deep learning methods.
+This repository contains the code and experimental setups to replicate the results from the paper **"Applications of LLMs in Duplicate Bug Report Detection"**

 ---